Pylons/pyramid/docs/narr/project.rst

 ``configure.zcml``
 ~~~~~~~~~~~~~~~~~~

-The ``configure.zcml`` contains configuration statements that inform
+The ``configure.zcml`` contains configuration statements that populate
 the :term:`application registry`.
 It looks like so:

 .. literalinclude:: MyProject/myproject/configure.zcml